3D Sensing Technologies and Multi-Sensor Fusion

 Challenges and Future Development in Multi-Sensor Fusion

 Despite the significant advancements in multi-sensor fusion technology, several challenges persist in the field.
-Addressing distortion issues in 3D imaging, advancing human visual system simulation, and optimizing reflected light analysis are key areas of focus for future development in sensory perception technologies.
+Addressing distortion issues in 3D imaging, as well as advancing human visual system simulation, are crucial for improving sensory perception technologies.
+In addition, optimizing reflected light analysis plays a significant role in enhancing accuracy.
+As a result, these key areas will drive future advancements in 3D imaging and perception systems.

 Addressing Distortion Issues in 3D Imaging